 Just south of Zanzibar is the quieter and similarly idyllic Mafia Archipelago, especially good for diving.
 Other options include Pemba, a more remote isle, and the mainland, where a top-notch villa and beach lodge scene has more recently sprung up.

 The white sands of Zanzibar are a common after-safari holiday spot © Pixabay/CC0

 How long do I need and when should I go?

 On the Northern Circuit, spending 2-3 nights at each park will give you time to enjoy every experience – daily game drives, often plus Maasai village visits and walking safaris – without risking cabin fever.
 Slightly longer per camp is advised in the South, however, to enable true immersion.

-Late June to October is Tanzania’s dry season, meaning better visibility and chance of animal sightings.
+The best time for a Tanzania safari is its dry season, from late June to October, meaning better visibility and chance of animal sightings.
 The same time is also excellent for Zanzibar and Mafia – it bisects two short rainy seasons – but February-May offers divers better visibility.

 Top image © Vaclav Sebek/Shutterstock